BlackCreepyCat/Blitzmax-Opaline-Gui-2D-FrameWork/README.md

 **Free to use** with the following terms:

 ✅ **You CAN:**
-- Use in free or commercial projects
+- Use in free or commercial projects (compiled)
 - Modify and customize
 - Convert to other languages
 - Use in games and applications

 ❌ **You CANNOT:**
-- Sell the framework itself
+- Sell the framework itself (it include others langages ports)
 - Remove attribution

 **Please include** a small credit somewhere in your project! 😊